CycloneDX/guides/SBOM/en/0x04-Generation.md

 * Mobile Application Security Testing (MAST)

 Generating SBOMs at runtime has many benefits including:
-* Capturing the dependencies that are used and those that may be distributed but are unused
+* Capturing the dependencies that are invoked and those which are not
 * Capturing system dependencies of the underlying platform or operating system
 * Capturing information and configuration about the runtime environment
 * Capturing the use and reliance on external services such as those provided via HTTP and MQTT